 Hospice focuses on caring for the “whole person” – body, mind and spirit.
 At Care Dimensions, we integrate mind-body complementary therapies as an essential feature of total hospice care.
 Working in harmony with traditional medical and psycho-social services, these non-invasive, holistic practices help ease tension, reduce anxiety and improve overall comfort for patients.
 Our patients tell us they experience a sense of peace and well-being after receiving complementary therapy.

-Complementary therapies are provided by staff and volunteers, even animals, in the case of Patrick, our therapy dog.
+Complementary therapies are provided by staff and volunteers, and even animals, in the case of our multiple therapy dogs.

 - Art therapy—using imagery, drawing, painting and other visual arts to foster self expression and relaxation